muggy8/improbable/from-me-to-me/X1IapY2Y.md

 Yet still, my mind was telling me that there's no way for them to not notice.

-Afterall, the only alternative to hunted game is wiled fruits and grains.
+After all, the only alternative to hunted game is wiled fruits and grains.

-Maybe I should go appoligize?
+Maybe I should go apologize?

 But what do I say?